carlos7ags/stori-test/README.md

 The AWS Lambda service is triggered when uploading a file to a S3 bucket (more details in the usage section).

+## Interface

+The application was designed around a report generator.
+The report generator is executed calling the `generate_report` method.
+It uses three main internal methods:

+1. _get_data: defines the process to get the transactions file from S3
+2. __process_data: generates the summary of the transactions
+3. _send_report: renders the summary into the HTML files and sends the email to the user.

+If neccesary, it is possible to inject specific functions to this three methods to control the type of report, the source of the data or customize the action to send it to the user.

+Additionaly, we have the utils file where all of the static calculations are defined, including the email rendering functionality.

 ## Usage

 The application was deployed to AWS Lambda.
 To generate a report you should upload a valid `csv` transactions file to the following S3 bucket: